D0rDa4aN919/PY_Telegram_keylogger/README.md

    pip install keyboard telepot
    ```

-- Set up a Telegram bot and obtain the API token.
+- Set up a Telegram bot and obtain the API token and get the chat id of the group chat.

 - Replace the TOKEN and CHAT_ID values in the script with your own bot's API token and desired chat ID.